nzeisenberg/MJ_Ebay_Analysis/README.md

 - Current Date
 - Listing Location

+Note: Data in Repo is example data from 1/9/25
 # The Dashboard (Still Being Added To/Updated)
 Used Tableau to create an interactive dashboard that includes various visualizations depciting the current and evolving state of the card's Ebay market.